1. Prepaid credit cards

 A low-interest credit card is a good choice if you've piled up a lot of credit card debt or tend to carry a higher balance.

 With lower-than-average APRs (annual percentage rates — the rates of interest you'll pay over the course of a year), low-interest credit cards cut your interest charges and make it easier to pay down your balances.

-Compare today's best low-interest credit cards.
+More: Compare the best low-interest credit cards

 5. 0% APR credit cards